-Russian pleads not guilty in Tesla ransomware plot
+Russian pleads not guilty in foiled Tesla ransomware plot

 Kriuchkov was arrested Aug.
 22 in Los Angeles, where prosecutors say he was heading to an airport to fly out of the country.
 He’s being held in the Washoe County Jail in Reno without bail.

-The hack was designed to include a distributed denial of service attack, using junk data to flood the Tesla computer system, while a second intrusion would obtain files that could be dumped on the open internet if the company didn’t pay ransom, according to court documents.
+The hack was designed to include a distributed denial-of-service attack, using junk data to flood the Tesla computer system, while a second intrusion would obtain files that could be dumped on the open internet if the company didn’t pay the ransom, according to court documents.

 Other suspected co-conspirators are identified in a criminal complaint by nicknames.
 References are made to at least one other failed effort to target another unidentified company.